Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IScene.md

 # SceneScript Class IScene

-Ỳou can access this interface through the global object `thisScene` anywhere in your SceneScript code to access properties of the currently loaded scene.
+Ỳou can access this interface through the global object `thisScene` anywhere in your SceneScript code to access properties and functions related to the currently loaded scene.

 [[toc]]